Grand Avenue Corridor Plan

 July 15-20, 2021 | Public Event - Design Charrette:

-Members of the design team, stakeholders group, and staff presented a technical overview of Phase 1 & 2 accomplishments along with action items for the final phase of the project.
+Members of the design team, stakeholder group, and staff presented a technical overview of Phase 1 & 2 accomplishments along with action items for the project's final phase.
 Review the presentation materials here.

 The plan site is U.S. Highway 6 from the Eby Creek roundabout on the east to the Town’s western edge.
 The road is bordered by rural residential zoning and the Union Pacific Railroad running parallel on the north, with the Eagle River just beyond.
 On the south is Eagle’s historic Downtown, along Broadway Ave, and a mix of commercial and low-density residential through the center of town and into the West Eagle neighborhoods.
 Some state and county facilities are along this route, as well as some new residential development planned along the route and to the southwest of the Sylvan Lake roundabout.
 The Haymeadow development south of the planned site has a requirement to construct a Brush Creek Road extension which will intersect US Hwy 6 roughly in the middle of the plan site.